-1. The Trust is registered with the Commission as an open-end management investment company and is organized as an Ohio business trust.
-AFM is registered with the Commission as an investment adviser under the Investment Advisers Act of 1940, as amended, and serves as the investment adviser to the Trust.
-The Trust currently consists of four investment portfolios that are sold only to separate accounts of insurance companies in conjunction with variable life and variable annuity contracts: Wells S&P REIT IndexSM
+- 1. The Trust is registered with the Commission as an open-end management investment company and is organized as a Delaware statutory trust.
+WCM is registered with the Commission as an investment adviser under the Investment Advisers Act of 1940, as amended, and serves as the investment adviser to the Trust.
+The Trust currently consists of one investment portfolio that is sold only to separate accounts of insurance companies in conjunction with variable life and variable annuity contracts: The Merger Fund VL (the "Fund").
+The Trust or any Future Trusts may offer one or more additional investment portfolios in the future (together with the Fund, "Funds"). - 2.
+Shares of the Funds will be offered to separate accounts of affiliated and unaffiliated insurance companies (each, a "Participating Insurance Company") to serve as investment vehicles to fund Variable Contracts (as hereinafter defined).
+These separate accounts either will be registered as investment companies under the 1940 Act or will be exempt from such registration pursuant to exemptions from registration under Section 3(c) of the

-1 See section 6(a) (requiring prior Commission approval under the standards of section 7 for the issue and sale of securities) and section 9(a)(1) (requiring prior Commission approval under the standards of section 10 for the acquisition of securities).